 - False low-battery reports when temperature drops below freezing

-One thing that sets Arlo apart from its competitors is its seven days of free cloud storage.
-With similar products, you only get between two and 24 hours of cloud storage.
+One thing that sets Arlo apart is its seven days of free cloud storage.
+Other wireless cameras only give you between 2 and 24 hours of cloud storage.

 Here’s what you get with the Arlo: